 As a result of this excessive shortening, the other metatarsals appear deviated and undergo rotation and medial displacement, occupying the space left by the affected metatarsal and increasing its instability.

 The affected toe loses its function and does not make ground contact during weightbearing because of weak plantar fascia insertion, articular capsule and retraction of the skin; this causes luxation of the fourth metatarsophalangeal articulation.

 There is an overall impairment in the optimal displacement of weight in the foot in addition to soft tissue imbalance which can lead to metatarsalgia and callosities over the second and third metatarsal heads.

-Treatment modalities for Brachymetatarsia should involve a combination of palliative care and supportive devices such as customised orthotics to correct uncompensated ankle equinus and to promote even distribution of pressure across the plantar surface of the foot through all stages of gait.
+Treatment modalities for Brachymetatarsia should involve a combination of palliative care and supportive foot devices to correct uncompensated ankle equinus and to promote even distribution of pressure across the plantar surface of the foot through all stages of gait.

 Copyright 2017 MASS4D® All rights reserved.